liuxueyang/parse-leetcode-testcase/README.md

 ```
 Usage of ./parse-leetcode-testcase:
+  -companion
+        Export to competitive companion format
   -i string
         The input file to read from (default "raw.txt")
+  -o string
+        The output file to write to (default "input.txt")
   -p string
         The suffix name of the file to write to
   -v    Enable verbose output